webpack/webpack.js.org/content/guides/getting-started.md

 ## ES2015 Modules

-Notice the use of [ES2015 module `import`](https://developer.mozilla.org//en-US/docs/Web/JavaScript/Reference/Statements/import) (alias ES2015, *harmony*) in `src/index.js`?
-Although `import`/`export` statements are not supported in browsers (yet), webpack supports them and will replace those instructions with ES5 compatible wrapper code in the output.
-Inspect `dist/bundle.js` if you need to assure yourself.
+Although `import` and `export` statements are not supported in most browsers (yet), webpack does support them.
+Behind the scenes, webpack actually "transpiles" the code so that older browsers can also run it.
+If you inspect `dist/bundle.js`, you might be able to see how webpack does this, it's quite ingenious!

 Note that webpack will not alter any code other than `import` and `export` statements.
-In case you are using other [ES2015 features](http://es6-features.org/), make sure to use a transpiler such as [Babel](https://babeljs.io/) or [Bublé](https://buble.surge.sh/guide/).
+If you are using other [ES2015 features](http://es6-features.org/), make sure to use a transpiler such as [Babel](https://babeljs.io/) or [Bublé](https://buble.surge.sh/guide/).
 See our [Module API](/api/module-methods) documentation for information on the various module syntaxes supported by webpack.

 ## Using a Configuration

-For a more complex setup, we can use a webpack [configuration file](/concepts/configuration).
-Let's add this file and represent the CLI command used above with some basic configuration:
+Most projects will need a more complex setup, which is why webpack supports a [configuration file](/concepts/configuration).
+This is much more efficient than having to type in a lot of commands in the terminal, so let's create one to replace the CLI options used above:

 ``` diff
 |- package.json